Jude confronts corrupt teachers who distort the message about his brother Jesus and lead others astray.

 Believers must contend for true Christian faith and deal with corrupt teachers who betrayed Jesus by infiltrating the church with immoral living and distorted grace.

-Rebellion & Justice
+Rebellion and Justice

 Old Testament examples about rebels who corrupt other people are metaphors for teachers whose self-absorption and trail of chaos betray their claim to follow Jesus.